epociask/counter-risk-scanner/FRAMEWORK.md

-# Risk Management Framework for Detecting Asset Related Counterparty & Market Specific Risks
+# Risk Management Framework for Detecting Asset Related Counterparty Risks

 ## Counterparty Risk Enumeration
 Counterparty risks qualitatively assess what party governs an asset and how they do so.